 About Dr. Samantha Thompson

-At UBC, my work is part of the HEAT Research Collective and the Centre of Climate Justice.
+At UBC, my work is part of the HEAT Research Collective and the Centre for Climate Justice.
 This work allies with tenant-serving organizations and research participants in the Lower Mainland to generate research that examines impacts of intersecting housing and climate crises on tenants.
 This includes measuring indoor environmental quality in multi-residential buildings, evaluating impacts of “climate safe” rooms, monitoring unanticipated impacts of climate adaptation policy, and identifying mechanisms that lead to climate-related rent increases/evictions.

 Prior to my current role, I was a Postdoctoral Fellow at the University of Victoria in the School of Public Health and Social Policy where I worked with Dr. Jeff Masuda, supported by the CMHC-SSHRC Housing Research Training Award.
 I received my Ph.D. in Geography from the University of Washington in 2023 (Supervisor: Dr. Sarah Elwood).